People School is a course on people skills by Vanessa van Edwards.

 But the study that she mentions has been thoroughly debunked and you can read more about it in my article on pop-psychology myths.

-Her presentation of testosterone and oxytocin are also simplistic, and they are far more environment-dependent, as explained by neuroendocrinologist Robert Sapolsky.
+the presentation of testosterone and oxytocin can be somewhat simplistic, and they are far more environment-dependent, as explained by neuroendocrinologist Robert Sapolsky.

 But then again, I understand that People School is not there to debate science, but to provide tools for everyday people.